austinfreenet/afn-docs/afn_clonezilla_eng_log.md

 So I'm restoring 2016-05-11-DomainClient40gb to the HP tower on the wire rack.
 John said that he's seen errors with that restore.
+Ok, so that restore went off without a hitch, booted fine and I was able to login using the standard admin password.